 See recipe card for quantities.

 This is my go-to chocolate cake recipe and I use it as the base for many of my cakes, such as my Chocolate Espresso layer cake.
-I love it because it's foolproof and super easy - it's an all-in-one method, so you just throw all the ingredients in a large bowl and mix!
+I love it because it's foolproof and super easy.

-- Preheat your oven to 350°F / 180°C and prepare two 8-inch cake pans.
+Preheat your oven to 350°F / 180°C (160° fan-assisted) and prepare two 8-inch cake pans.
 I like to place parchment paper circles on the bottom of the pan and spray the sides with cake release spray.

-- Once the chocolate cakes are baked, remove from the oven and let them cool completely before removing them from the cake pans.
+Let the cakes cool completely before removing from the pans.

 Making strawberry puree is how we get the intense and natural strawberry flavor into the cake and my other strawberry recipes.
 I like this method because it is using real berries to bring an authentic flavor.
 For a more detailed post on how to make homemade strawberry puree, check out my strawberry puree recipe.